MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-use-item-cross-refs.md

 ---
 title: Use Item Cross-References
-description: Set up references between the descriptions that you and your vendor use for an item so you can insert the vendor's item description on purchase documents.
+description: Set up cross-references between the descriptions that you and your vendor use for an item to insert the vendor's item description on purchase documents.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual